Equality conditions for the fractional superadditive volume inequalities: Introduction

-\textit{1.
+\textbf{1.
 The fractional Young's inequality and the fractional Brunn-Minkowski inequality:} One result of the BML inequality is that the functional $A\rightarrow|A|^{\frac{1}{n}}$ is superadditive on compact sets in $\mathbb{R}^n$.
 This means that if $A_1,\dots,A_m$ are non-empty compact sets in $\mathbb{R}^n$, then

-It was conjectured in \cite{Bobkov1} that there is a fractional generalization of both Young's convolution inequality and the Brunn-Minkowski inequality, and it was shown that the former implies the latter.
+Bobkov et al. conjectured in \cite{Bobkov1} that there is a fractional generalization of both Young's convolution inequality and the Brunn-Minkowski inequality, and it was shown that the former implies the latter.
 In particular, it was conjectured that the above functional is fractionally superadditive.
-That is, if $A_1,\dots,A_m$ are compact sets in $\mathbb{R}^n$, and if $(\mathcal{G},\beta)$ is a fractional partition over $\{1,\dots,m\}$ (see Section 2), then
+That is, if $A_1,\dots,A_m$ are compact sets in $\mathbb{R}^n$, and if $(\mathcal{G},\beta)$ is a fractional partition over $\{1,\dots,m\}$ (see Section \ref{notation_definitions}), then

 We are interested in the generalization of the Brunn-Minkowski inequality.
-The interest in this conjecture is that it would give an extensive generalization of the Brunn-Minkowski inequality when the number of sets being added is larger than 2.
+If the fractional Brunn-Minkowski inequality is true, it would give an extensive generalization of the Brunn-Minkowski inequality when the number of sets being added is larger than 2.
 Since fractional superadditivity is an important property in the study of set functions (see the appendix in \cite{Barthe1} for a discussion on this), this kind of extension for the Brunn-Minkowski inequality would be interesting.
 It was immediately verified in \cite{Bobkov1} that the fractional superadditivity conjecture is true when the sets are compact and convex.
 But, if the sets under consideration are compact, but not necessarily convex, the fractional BML inequality may not be true.
-In \cite{Fradelizi1} it was shown that the fractional BML inequality is not true in deminsion 12 or higher.
+In \cite{Fradelizi1} it was shown that the fractional BML inequality is not true in dimension 12 or higher.
 Later in \cite{Fradelizi3} it was shown that the conjecture fails in dimension $n\geq7$.
-It has been verified in \cite{Barthe1} that the fractional BML conjecture is true in dimension 1.\\
+It has been verified in \cite{Barthe1} that the fractional BML conjecture is true in dimension 1.